A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Top 5 Website Engagement Tools

-It’s clear that having a website is crucial for businesses looking to grow and succeed online.
-But gone are the days of “if you build it, they will come” (and stick around).
+Having a website is crucial for businesses looking to grow and succeed online.
+But the days of “if you build it, they will come” (and stick around) are gone.

-You also must ensure that your website engages your visitors and keeps them returning for more.
-Thankfully, there are plenty of tools that can help you put these best practices into play and boost website engagement rates.
+You must also ensure that your website engages visitors and keeps them returning for more.
+Thankfully, plenty of tools can help you implement these best practices and boost website engagement rates.

 Here are the top five website engagement tools you should consider adding to your tech stack: